 The Input_waveform_file contents for Direction Rx are equivalent to the input to the Rx AMI_GetWave function during a normal channel simulation that includes both Tx and Rx AMI executables.

 The time duration represented by the contents of the Input_waveform_file shall match the time duration represented by the contents of the Golden_waveform_file (see below).
 Note that the time values are implied based on the assumption of simulation starting at time = 0 and the use of a fixed timestep specified by the Sample_interval parameter.
-The time duration represented by the contents of Input_waveform_file and the Golden_waveform_file shall be identical and shall be an integer multiple of the wave_size parameter (the block size; see below).

 The number of columns in the contents of the Input_waveform_file shall be 1.